 Helping employees keep their skills current has benefits for employers and employees alike.
 Organizations that offer tuition reimbursement programs find it easier to hire and retain top talent, and up-skilling can be more cost-effective than hiring new staff.
-For employees, taking advantage of your employer-sponsored tuition programs is the perfect way to build skills while also building value for your company.
+For employees, taking advantage of your employer-sponsored tuition programs is the perfect way to finance your education, build new skills, and add value for your company.

 Therefore, the majority of companies today offer tuition reimbursement or coverage to help their employees pursue their educational goals.
 According to one recent study, as many as 92 percent of companies have some type of educational benefit program.

 Learn more about employer tuition reimbursement, how to take advantage of your employer’s program, and steps you can take if your employer does not currently have a tuition reimbursement program.

 A tuition reimbursement program enables a company to cover some or all of the costs of an employee’s education, as long as the program of study and related expenses fall within the guidelines of that company’s specific policy.

 Tuition reimbursement can be used to fund (or partially fund) an undergraduate or graduate degree program.
 These benefits may also cover job-related professional development courses or specific skill-building classes, or even educational courses that may not be specifically job-related.

 To find out if your company offers education reimbursement, you can talk to your manager or supervisor, ask your HR representative, or check out your employee guides.

 Tax Implications of Tuition Reimbursement

 Taking advantage of an education assistance program can impact your taxes.

 Federal tax law allows employees to get up to $5,250 in tuition reimbursement tax free from their employer every year.
 This means that up to that $5,250 cap, you don’t have to declare the tuition reimbursement on your federal income taxes, as long as your company has a written policy and the policy meets all federal tax guidelines.